For Better Content Marketing, Map Your Obsessions

 - Gather your team in one place.

-- Using the brand side of your paper, spend 15 minutes brainstorming the things your business finds interesting and wants to talk/write that also support its positioning.
+- Using the brand side of your paper, spend 15 to 30 minutes brainstorming the things your business finds interesting and wants to talk/write that also support its positioning.
 Record everything you think of.
 Get as granular with your ideas as you’d like.
+You can glean a lot from the details.

 - Turn your paper to the side labeled audience.
-Spend another 15 minutes brainstorming the topics, things, and ideas your target audience cares about and finds useful or interesting.
-It may be helpful to think about your audience’s challenges, pain points, and goals.
+Spend another 15 to 30 minutes brainstorming the topics, things, and ideas your target audience cares about and finds useful or interesting.
+If you have qualitative or quantitative data on your audience, that’s ideal.
+Use it to inform your brainstorm.
+If you don’t have data, recall what you know anecdotally about your audience.
+It may be helpful to think about their challenges, pain points, and goals.
 Record everything you think of.
-Be as detailed with your ideas as you see fit.
+Be as detailed with your ideas as you can.
+Nothing is too specific.

 Assuming your business is even somewhat in touch with your target audience, clear commonalities should reveal themselves between your lists.
 Those commonalities are the obsessions that should undergird your soon to be new-and-improved content strategy.